"Sometimes yes, sometimes no. It's usually best to just not mention that stuff. If a topic seems personal try to avoid it," Hiret said.

 "Speaking of which, the council is looking at an idea about using an energy conversion mechanism for individual cells.
 If it works there will a revolution in technology," said Rye.

 "Each cell would have its own energy conversion system, its own energy production system, and be coupled with some kind of protective shielding.
 I guess it will be possible to make cells function independently, as part of the entire unit, and look just like organic cells.
 I guess the cells can look like anything as far as that goes.
 Which opens the door to some very interesting possibilities," replied Hiret.

 "Are you saying I could look like anything I want to?" asked Trent.

 "With Trent here, it's going to be hard to deny.
 Unless of course Trent's not a mental essence.
 Maybe he needs his own classification.
-For the moment we need to work with what we got." said Rye.
+For the moment we need to work with what we got," added Rye.

-"Has there been any work done on this cell idea?" asked Mrs. Dennen.
+"Has there been any work done on this cell idea?" returned Mrs. Dennen.

 "If I understand correctly, Mamat Bremter submitted a paper on such an idea, but no prototype?"
 Trent asked.

 Several hours later Hiret got a message from the science department of the University of Emboria, "Is Mr. Bremter there?"